 - Vanilla extract: This is an optional ingredient just to add taste to the chia pudding.

-- Toppings: Use any toppings you might like for this chia seed pudding recipe.
+- Toppings: Use any toppings you like for this recipe.
 Fruits work well like berries, mangos, or bananas.
 Also, you may top it with some peanut butter too!
 You can get as creative as you like.

 - First, Combine ingredients: Add the milk, chia seeds, maple syrup or honey, and vanilla extract to a large mixing bowl.
 Immediately start whisking to prevent any lumps from forming.

-- Next, Place them in jars or containers: Once the ingredients are very well combined, divide the mixture into 6 jars and cover with the lids.
-Refrigerate for at least 2 hours to overnight.
+- Next, Place them in jars or containers: Once the ingredients are well combined, divide the mixture into 6 jars and cover with the lids.
+Refrigerate for at least 2 hours overnight.

 - Finally, Top with fruits and enjoy: Once the chia pudding has set, top with fresh berries and chopped mango.

-- Switch up ingredients if needed.
-Use milk of choice to make this chia seed pudding recipe.
-You may even add a bit of yogurt to make it even thicker and creamier.
+- Switch up the ingredients if needed.
+Use milk of choice like coconut milk, cashew milk, or even 2% milk.
+You may even add a bit of yogurt to make it thicker and creamier.

 - Top with any fruits.
 Also, if you prefer cruncy ingredients, add nuts, granola, and some penaut butter.